joncoop/letter-boxed-solver/README.md

 ## Usage

-1. **Edit the solver code.**
+1. **Edit the solver code** (Optional).

-    Open `letterbox_solver.py` and edit the `PUZZLE_LETTERS` constant in the `main()` function.
-The letters should be ordered so that each set of three consecutive letters represents a side.
-They can be in uppercase or lowercase.
+    Open `letterbox_solver.py` and edit the `DEFAULT_PUZZLE_LETTERS` constant at the top of the program.
+The puzzle letters should be ordered so that each set of three consecutive letters represents a side.
+They can be upper or lowercase.

     ```python
-    PUZZLE_LETTERS = 'xlbocuimqayt'  # replace with today's letters
+    DEFAULT_PUZZLE_LETTERS = 'xlbocuimqayt'  # replace with today's letters
     ```

-2. **Run the solver.**
+2. **Run the solver**:

-    After editing the letters, simply run the solver.

-## Customization

-- Change the dictionary file name or location by editing the `DICTIONARY` constant in the `main()` function.
-The dictionary needs to be a plaintext file with one word per line.
-The case of the words in the dictionary does not matter.
-Words with invalid characters are automatically filtered out by the solver, so there is no need to edit the dictionary unless you want to remove obscure words.
-- You can also use `solve(dictionary, puzzle_letters)` directly in your own scripts to integrate this logic elsewhere.
+    You can run the solver in two ways:

+    - **From your IDE**: Simply open `python letter_boxed_solver.py` in your Python IDE and run the script.

+    - **From the terminal**:
+      - To run the solver with the default dictionary and puzzle letters, execute:

+      ```bash
+      python letter_boxed_solver.py
+      ```

+      - To specify a puzzle letters or a custom dictionary file, use either or both of the optional command-line arguments `-p` for the puzzle letters and `-d` for the dictionary file:

+      ```bash
+      python letter_boxed_solver.py -p 'abcdeghijklm' -d custom_dictionary.txt
+      ```

+      In this example:
+      - `-p 'abcdeghijklm'` specifies the 12 puzzle letters.
+      - `-d custom_dictionary.txt` specifies a custom dictionary file.

+      If no command-line arguments are provided, the script will use the default values:

+    - **From an import**:
+      - Import letter_boxed_solver and call the solve function with the dictionary and puzzle letters of your choice.

+      ```bash
+      import letter_boxed_solver

+      solutions = letter_boxed_solver.solve('abcdeghijklm') # will use default dictionary
+      solutions = letter_boxed_solver.solve('abcdeghijklm', 'custom_dictionary.txt')
+      ```

 ## Example Output
 ```
 Today's letters: XLBOCUIMQAYT